 I enjoy reading the novels of Thomas Hardy, who was himself a West Gallery musician, and who describes the genre in his novels and poems.
 In 1991 my son Oliver gave me for Christmas a cassette entitled Music of Hardy's Wessex by The Mellstock Band, which includes much West Gallery music.
 I immediately became interested, and joined the West Gallery Music Association (WGMA).

 I have researched and edited West Gallery music since 1993, when I started investigating the Colby Manuscripts in the Isle of Man.
 This work culminated in the award of a PhD by the University of Liverpool in 2002.
-Together with other research I have now some 600 editions of West Gallery settings, many available through Roding Music.
+Together with other research I have now some 1150 editions of West Gallery settings, many available through Roding Music.